Site Approval Process

 Site Approval listing of commonly requested isolation distances (NOT intended to be all inclusive):

-You must stay a minimum of 10 feet from any portion of your household sewage treatment system.
+Buildings and hardscape must be installed a minimum of 10 feet from any portion of your household sewage treatment system.
 Certain types of projects may require a greater distance, please contact our office (937-717-2451 Option 3) with specifics regarding your improvements if it is a project like a pond or geothermal system.

 Your private water well must remain: